-EGRESS WINDOW: Term for the emergency exit windows within recreational vehicles: Usually identified by a red handles or levers.
+EGRESS WINDOW: Term for the emergency exit windows within RVs; usually identified by a red handles or levers.

-FULL HOOK-UP SITE: A campsite that offers full amenities: city water, sewer, and electrical hook ups - many have cable and phone available.
+FULL HOOK-UP SITE: A campsite that offers full amenities: city water, sewer, and electrical hook-ups; many have cable and phone available.